the paratheatre workings

 Antero:

-Well, that’s a very good question.
-The mountain metaphor that you bring up is one I can relate to.
-And so I see myself in a way as a sherpa or mountain guide.
-I am not the mountain itself, but I have been to the top and back many times and so I know some ways up there and a safe way down – and so I can bring people up and down.
-But you know, they have to take each step by themselves and I encourage that … so people make their own mistakes and fall down and figure out how to get up … so I’m not the kind of teacher who spoon-feeds the students the answers.
-I’m more the kind of teacher who is looking to shape a question in the hearts of those who work with me.
-And I find that as the questioning becomes more a core of their own quest, the questions themselves can lead each person to a more vital participation than any answer could.
-The best questions don’t have answers.
-But they can fan the flames of the quest or the journey in the heart.
+I can relate to the mountain metaphor for human experience.
+I can also see myself as a kind of sherpa, a mountain guide.
+I have been to the top and back many times and so I know some ways up there and safe ways back down – and so I can bring people up and down.
+But you know, everyone must take each step of the way by themselves.
+It's important that we make our own mistakes, fall down and figure out how to get up.
+I’m not a teacher who spoon-feeds students answers.
+I’m more likely to shape a question in their hearts so their questioning becomes part of their own quest.
+The right questions can lead a person to a more vital participation than any answer could.
+The best questions don’t have answers but they can fan the flames of the inner quest -- the journey of the heart.

-The mountain is a good metaphor I think because the peak of the mountain is sort of where we’re going.
-And the peak represents how each individual comes to define and experience and know peak experiences.
-And this differs for everybody, the peak is going to look differently for each person, depending on what angle they’re approaching it from.
-And so a peak experience for one person can be quite ordinary to another.
+The peak of the mountain is where we’re headed.
+As a metaphor, the peak represents how each individual comes to experience, define, and know their own peak experiences.
+The peak may look and feel differently for each person, depending on what angle they’re approaching the mountain from.
+Peak experience for one person can be quite ordinary to another person.

 Jessica: Do you think there is an ultimate … as you climb up the mountain, do you see other peaks in the further distance?